-Employers tend to like this included in a monthly expense report.
+Employers tend to like this included in a monthly expense report to calculate mileage reimbursement.
 This means it's better if your mileage log is created in a timely manner.
-Without detailed mileage log reports, your mileage reimbursement may be denied.
-Even more, some employers may even accuse you of fraud if you don't have supporting documentation for your mileage.
+Without detailed mileage log reports, your mileage reimbursement may lead to internal questions or even be denied.
+Even more, some employers may even accuse you of fraud if you don't have supporting documentation for your mileage reimbursement.

 No. The new tax laws removed deductions for unreimbursed business expenses like mileage.